Course Overview

 Mon Nov 4 Lecture ML Hardware / Efficient Finetuning (slides, video) HW4 due

-Wed Nov 13 Lecture Federated Learning Mini-Project Survey Due
+Wed Nov 13 Lecture Federated Learning (slides, video) FL white paper Mini-Project Survey Due

-Wed Nov 20 Lecture Scaling Laws & Synthetic Data
+Wed Nov 20 Lecture Amrith Setlur: Scaling Laws & Synthetic Data (slides, video) HW5 due

 Mon Nov 25 Lecture Safety at Scale